ShankarBUS/dischargen/MCTM_SPEC.md

 ## 9. Conditional Visibility (`if:`)

-Use `if:` to conditionally include a field in the UI and output.
+Use `if:` to conditionally include a section, group, or field.
 The expression is a single binary comparison:

 Supported operators: `==`, `!=`, `>`, `<`, `>=`, `<=`